stdevelopr/flight-surety/README.md

 FlightSurety is a sample application project for Udacity's Blockchain course.

+Rules:

+- When contract is deployed the owner of the contract is registered as the first airline.
+To register the next airline the airline address must be funded first by a minimum amount of 10 ether.

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.